Should you take daily baby aspirin to prevent a heart attack or stroke?

 • People who have already had a stroke or heart attack and have been advised by their doctors to take a daily baby aspirin should continue with their aspirin regimen.
 Anyone with questions about their specific circumstances should consult with their doctor prior to stopping aspirin.

-Simon emphasizes that the new guidance does not apply to everyone.
-Initial headlines might have made it seem like everyone should immediately stop taking baby aspirin.
+Simon emphasizes that the guidance does not apply to everyone.
+Initial headlines might have led people to think everyone should immediately stop taking baby aspirin.
 That’s not correct, Simon said.

 “This applies to a very specific patient group,” he said.